American Silversmiths

 picture

-• He was a partner in 1843-1848 with James M. Bennett in Philadelphia PA as BENNETT & CALDWELL.
+• Partnership: James M. Bennett, in 1843-1848, in Philadelphia PA.
+As BENNETT & CALDWELL.
 12

 picture

-• He was a partner in 1848-1856 with John C. Farr in Philadelphia PA as J. E. CALDWELL & Co, listed in the 1850 city directory at 140 Chestnut Street.
+• Partnership: John C. Farr, in 1848-1856, in Philadelphia PA.
+As J. E. CALDWELL & Co, listed in the 1850 city directory at 140 Chestnut Street.

 picture

-• Alternate Mark for J. E. CALDWELL & Co.
+• Alternate Mark.
+For J. E. CALDWELL & Co.

 picture

-• Alternate Mark for J. E. CALDWELL & Co.
+• Alternate Mark.
+For J. E. CALDWELL & Co.

 picture

-• Receipt, 19 Nov 1849
+• Example: Receipt, on 19 Nov 1849, in Winterthur Library.

 picture

-• Receipt, 1 Jan 1853
+• Example: Receipt, on 1 Jan 1853, in Winterthur Library.

 • He worked in 1856-1880 as a jeweler and watchmaker in Philadelphia PA